gvwilson/sensibleadventures/wrestler/wrestler.md

 ---

-*It was the summer of Saknus's fourth year when he destroyed us.
+*In the summer of Saknus's fourth year, he destroyed us.
 When the sun was so strong that it shone all night the Anuat gathered to trade, and to arrange marriages and welcome new shamans.
 There was singing and dancing,